endurodave/DelegateMQ/README.md

 ## Async Delegates

 Asynchronous delegates support both non-blocking and blocking invocation modes, including optional timeouts.
 The library enables anonymous invocation of any callable target, regardless of the number or type of arguments, or the presence of a return value.
 All argument types are supported — including by value, pointers, pointer-to-pointer, and references.
+Smart pointer delegates prevents async invocation on destroyed target objects.

 The delegate library abstracts the complexities of invoking functions across thread boundaries.
 Concrete examples are provided below, with straightforward paths to porting across platforms.